 Forsyth Barr Stadium, New Zealand

-Over 400 Tension Bars from Ancon have been installed on the Forsyth Barr stadium in New Zealand to brace the impressive overhead structural steelwork.
+Over 400 Ancon Tension Bars have been installed on the Forsyth Barr stadium in New Zealand to brace the impressive overhead structural steelwork.

 This spectacular stadium has pushed the boundaries of venue design.
 It is the first sports stadium, anywhere in the world, to feature a permanent roof over a natural playing surface.